Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 Adobe Firefly is one of the best AI photo editors for me.
 Because I use other Adobe apps, tools like Generative Fill and Expand fit right into my workflow and have made editing much faster and easier.

-"Editing photos used to mean hours of tedious object removal and background extensions.
-But with Firefly, it’s just a few clicks, and like magic, it fills gaps with perfectly matched details."
+“Editing photos mean hours of tedious object removal and background extensions.
+But Firefly changes everything: now it’s just a few clicks, it fills gaps with perfectly matched details.”

 tata rossi fixthephoto expert